G5JDA/SOTAtoADIF/CONTRIBUTING.md

 ### Python
 All Python code should follow the general intent of PEP8.

-There is one major exception: line length should be limited to 120 characters.
+**There is one major exception: line length should be limited to 120 characters.**

+Develop for no older than Python 3.10, preferably 3.11 or 3.12.

+Do not require non-standard imports (yes, even if the package can be installed with pip!)

 <!-- omit in toc -->
 ## Attribution